amerello/Theia/docs/html/_sources/ransac.txt

       min_inlier_ratio.
 This is required to limit the number of RANSAC iteratios.
 The default ratio is 0.1

+  ``min_iterations``: The minimum number of iterations to perform before exiting RANSAC.

   ``max_iterations``: Another way to specify the maximal number of RANSAC
       iterations.
 In effect, the maximal number of iterations is set to min(max_ransac_iterations, T), where T is the number of iterations